Who's Behind Listverse?

 Top 10 Frightening Facts About Hallucinations

 Seeing a unicorn in the bathtub is not always a sign of mental illness.
 Hallucinations are surprisingly common.
-Healthy individuals can trigger otherworldly experiences with coffee, the wrong medication and gazing at a loved one.
+Healthy individuals can trigger otherworldly experiences with coffee, the wrong medication, and gazing at a loved one.

-101 In 20 People Has Hallucinations
+101 in 20 People Has Hallucinations

 When the World Health Organization interviewed 31,000 civilians, the survey was designed to gauge the mental health of 18 countries.
 Instead, it encountered something truly odd.
 Around 1 in 20 people reported seeing at least one hallucination during their lifetime.
-What made this so weird was that none of them used drugs, alcohol or had dreamed the event.
+What made this so weird was that none of them used drugs, alcohol, or dreamed the event.
 These were normal, healthy individuals.

 People with psychotic conditions were screened out beforehand.
 There was a chance that some of the participants were undiagnosed.
-However, this failed to explain the rampant percentage of hallucinations, which seemed to be fractionally more common in women, singles and the unemployed.
+However, this failed to explain the rampant percentage of hallucinations, which seemed to be fractionally more common in women, singles, and the unemployed.
 Perhaps the most eye-opening lesson was that seeing things was no longer connected exclusively to serious mental illness.
 Most of the volunteers were healthy, high-functioning people with normal lives.

 The frequency also created more questions than answers.
 The researchers cannot say why only one-third experienced a single hallucination in their past, while another third experienced two to five events in their life.

-9Caffeine Is A Trigger
+9Caffeine Is a Trigger

 While clutching your fourth morning coffee, do you see clowns swinging on the boardroom’s chandelier?
 Relax, you are not losing your mind.
 The problem is not a mental illness.
 Blame the coffee bean.
 In fact, you can point a finger at anything that contains caffeine.

 The cycle can be vicious.
 When people suffer from caffeine-triggered hallucinations, few know the true cause behind it.
 Like millions of others, they rely on tea or coffee for emotional comfort and might consume more while trying to process the boardroom clowns.
-Caffeine is a stimulant that triggers the release of the stress hormone cortisol, increasing jumpy thoughts.
-More worry, more coffee, more hallucinations.
+Caffeine is a stimulant that triggers the release of the stress hormone cortisol, increasing jumpy thoughts: more worry, more coffee, more hallucinations.

 8The 10-Minute Experiment

-There is a quick test anyone can take and if you are susceptible, trippy times are up for grabs.
+There is a quick test anyone can take, and if you are susceptible, trippy times are up for grabs.
 The experiment lasts 10 minutes and involves staring into the eyes of another person.
 That is all that you need to do.
-Some say the best results happen while doing it with a loved one and certainly, that will be less awkward than staring at a stranger on the bus.
+Some say the best results happen while doing it with a loved one, and certainly, that will be less awkward than staring at a stranger on the bus.

 Invented by Giovanni Caputo, an Italian psychologist, he tested 20 people to see if this simple act could change their consciousness.
 After the couples gazed at each other for 10 minutes, the results were curious.
 Apart from creating feelings of disassociation, the group hallucinated as if they were being paid.
 Strangely, they reported only certain kinds of visions.

 Around 90 percent saw their partner’s face twist with some kind of deformity.
 For 75 percent, there was an encounter with a monster.
-Bizarrely, half of them reported that the face they stared at turned into their own and 15 percent hallucinated that their partner turned into a relative.
+Bizarrely, half of them reported that the face they stared at turned into their own, and 15 percent hallucinated that their partner turned into a relative.

 6Fake Voices Drown Out Real Speech